Shigeru Miyamoto: Impact

 Time called Miyamoto "the Spielberg of video games" and "the father of modern video games," while The Daily Telegraph says he is "regarded by many as possibly the most important game designer of all time."
 GameTrailers called him "the most influential game creator in history."
 Miyamoto has significantly influenced various aspects of the medium.
 The Daily Telegraph credited him with creating "some of the most innovative, ground breaking and successful work in his field."
 Many of Miyamoto's works have pioneered new video game concepts or refined existing ones.
 Miyamoto's games have received outstanding critical praise, some being considered the greatest games of all time.

-Miyamoto's games have also sold very well, becoming some of the best-selling games on Nintendo consoles and of all time.
+Miyamoto's games have also sold very well, becoming some of the bestselling games on Nintendo consoles and of all time.
 As of 1999, his games had sold 250 million units and grossed billions of dollars.

 Calling him one of the few "video-game auteurs," The New Yorker credited Miyamoto's role in creating the franchises that drove console sales, as well as designing the consoles themselves.
 They described Miyamoto as Nintendo's "guiding spirit, its meal ticket, and its playful public face," noting that Nintendo might not exist without him.
 The Daily Telegraph similarly attributed Nintendo's success to Miyamoto more than any other person.
 Next Generation listed him in their "75 Most Important People in the Games Industry of 1995", elaborating that, "He's the most successful game developer in history.
 He has a unique and brilliant mind as well as an unparalleled grasp of what gamers want to play."